 Seminar requirement Students majoring in Political Science are required to take at least two seminars taught by members of the Political Science department, including at least one during the senior year.

-The director of undergraduate studies and other members of the department can provide advice about departmental requirements, options within the major, requirements of two majors, study abroad, and other matters related to the major.
+The DUS and other members of the department can provide advice about departmental requirements, options within the major, requirements of two majors, study abroad, and other matters related to the major.
 Majors must secure written approval of their course selections each term from the DUS.
 All subsequent changes in a student's major program must also be approved.
-Students are also encouraged to seek advice from other departmental faculty members who are knowledgeable about their fields of interest.
-Information on faculty interests can be found on the departmental website.
+Although advisers (beyond the DUS and the senior essay adviser) are not formally assigned, students are encouraged to seek advice from other department faculty members who are knowledgeable about their fields of interest.
+Information on faculty interests can be found on the department website.

 Combined B.A./M.A. degree program Exceptionally able and well-prepared students may complete a course of study leading to the simultaneous award of the B.A. and M.A. degrees after eight terms of enrollment.
-See "Simultaneous Award of the Bachelor's and Master's Degrees" under Special Arrangements in the Academic Regulations.
-Interested students should consult the director of undergraduate studies prior to the sixth term of enrollment for specific requirements in Political Science.
+See Academic Regulations, section L, Special Academic Arrangements, “Simultaneous Award of the Bachelor's and Master's Degrees.”
+Interested students should consult the DUS prior to the sixth term of enrollment for specific requirements in Political Science.

-Students who study in a Junior Term Abroad program or at another university during the summer may, with the approval of the DUS, count up to two courses toward the major.
-Students who study in a Junior Year Abroad program may, with the approval of the DUS, count up to four courses toward the major.
+Students who study in a junior term abroad program or at another university during the summer may, with the approval of the DUS, count up to two courses toward the major.
+Students who study in a junior year abroad program may, with the approval of the DUS, count up to four courses toward the major.
 Students may also petition to have non-Yale courses that were not taught in political science departments count toward the major.
 Pending approval of the DUS, these courses will count toward the maximum number of substitutions.